sloganking/Solidity-Domain-Name-Service/README.md

 - claim Domain Names
 - Set a Domain Name's corresponding IP address
 - Read a Domain Name's corresponding IP address
-- Transfer ownership of Domain Names to other users
+- Transfer ownership of Domain Names to other users for free
-  - For Free
+- Offer ownership of Domain Names for specified price
+  - Publicly (transfer ownership to any address in exchange for funds)
   - Priavatly (transfer ownership to specific address in exchange for funds)
-  - Publicly (transfer ownership to any address in exchange for funds)
+- Accept offers
+  - Public
+  - Private

 A web page front end allows users to interact with the smart contract (Currently a work in progress)